vizvamitra/youtube_subtitler/README.md

 Youtube subtitler is a **Ruby** script that could help you to download subtitles for single or many youtube videos at once.

-All subtitles files would be saved in a new directory named subtitles_TIMESTAMP, where TIMESTAMP is a sequence of digits.
+All subtitles files would be saved in a new directory named `subtitles_TIMESTAMP`, where TIMESTAMP is a sequence of digits.
 You can specify a path where this directory would be created.

 Script allows you to choose prefered language of subtitles (yet youtube could not have this language) using the `-l` key.

-You can also specify the key `-c` (or `--collect`) in order to tell the script to save all subtitles in one file.
+You can also specify the key `-c` (or `--collect`) in order to tell the script to save all subtitles in one file `all_subtitles.txt`.

-If an error occures with any of given links, script will log these links to file 'subtitles_TIMESTAMP/errors.log' so you can correct your links or perhaps choose another language and give this links to the script again using `< errors.log`
+If an error occures with any of given links, script will log these links to file `subtitles_TIMESTAMP/errors.log` so you can correct your links or perhaps choose another language and give this links to the script again using ` < errors.log`

 ##USAGE